Most interesting landmarks of Canada

 - Rabbitkettle Tufa Mounds – Northwest Territories.
 Two tufa and travertine mounds, the largest is 27 m high and 79 m wide.
 These mounds have been formed by warm thermal springs (21°C) and consist of numerous smaller rimstone pools.

 Finds of fossils

 - Dinosaur Provincial Park – Alberta.
 Badlands in Red Deer River are world famous due to extremely rich finds of fossils, including more than 500 specimens of dinosaurs.
 Here have been found fossils of more than 500 extinct species of life.
-Important site also due to biodiversity values, including several species of cactus.
+An important site also due to biodiversity values, including several species of cactus.

 - Walcott Quarry – British Columbia.
-One of most interesting and richest fossil finds in world.
+One of the most interesting and richest fossil finds in the world.
 505 million years old, Middle Cambrian black shale – named Burgess Shale – contains fossils of soft parts of extinct animals.
 Tens of thousands of fossils have been found providing that rich scientific material which to large extent has not been processed yet.
 Many fossils of unusual animals, for example with five eyes, or the unusual, nonsensical animal Hallucigenia.

 Other geological landmarks of Canada

 - Big Rock (Okotoks Erratic) – Alberta.
 Enormous glacial erratic weighing 15,000 tons, one of the largest known glacial erratics in the world.